Catching a glimpse of a meteor shower is definitely something many people want to experience at least once in their lifetime.

 And for some lucky Canadians, that could become a reality this weekend.

-The comet makes its way around the sun every 33.3 years, leaving a trail of dust rubble in its wake and as Earth gets deeper into the stream, the number of meteors visible in the sky increases and reaches its peak on November 17.
+As Earth gets deeper into the stream, the number of meteors visible in the sky increases and reaches its peak on November 17.

 Remember, optimal viewing will be just after midnight from a dark location far away from city lights.
 Meteors will radiate from the constellation Leo but can appear anywhere in the sky.